 In a much-awaited judgment, the Supreme Court today (September 26th, 2018) has upheld the validity of the Aadhaar (Targeted Delivery of Financial and Other Subsidies, Benefits and Services) Act, 2016 by a 4:1 majority.

 The judgment was passed by a Constitution Bench headed by Chief Justice Dipak Misra and comprising of Justices AK Sikri, AM Khanwilkar, DY Chandrachud and Ashok Bhushan after 38 days long hearing spread over four months.
 Justice Chandrachud dissented from the majority.

 The Bench held that Sections 7 and 8 of the Aadhaar Act, 2016, is not violative of the fundamental right to privacy and said that the benefits that Aadhaar provides particularly to the marginalized sections of society outweighs the problems surrounding exclusion.

 “Lot of people who will benefit due to inclusion cannot be denied due to exclusion of few; Can’t throw baby out with bathwater,” Justice Sikri wrote in the judgment.

 The Bench has, however, struck down some provisions of the Aadhaar Act, 2016.
-These include Section 33 (1), Section 33 (2) and Section 57
+These include Section 33 (1), Section 33 (2) and Section 57.

 Section 33 (2) deals with the requirement of disclosure of Aadhaar information to an officer not below the rank of Joint Secretary to the Government of India.
 While Section 57 authorizes the use of Aadhaar number for establishing the identity of an individual for any purpose, whether by the State or any body corporate or person.

-.
 Moreover, the Bench also upheld the passing of the Aadhaar Bill as a Money Bill to which Justice Chandrachud dissented by stating that “Passing of bill as money bill when it does not qualify as a money bill is a fraud on Constitution, violates the Basic Structure.”